-Clearly, not every decision made by HMRC is correct and they can be challenged.
+Not every decision made by HMRC is correct and they can be challenged.
 All sorts of problems can occur when an item is checked by customs when it enters the country.
 If HMRC thinks that your goods are banned in the country, then they could be seized and even destroyed.
-If the authorities think that you have not paid enough duty, then they may be held at the airport or seaport concerned.
+If the authorities think that you have not paid enough duty, they may be held at the airport or seaport.

 Storage and Customs Charges

-Although there is not always a charge that is applied for keeping goods in storage for you, they certainly can be.
-Anything that is bulky or perishable, for example, often requires specialised storage facilities in order to keep them in good condition.
-If your shipment is held in such a facility then you won’t just have to pay the duty HMRC says is pending but there will also be an administrative fee to settle to release the goods plus a charge that is levied for keeping them for you.
+Although authorities don’t always apply a charge for keeping items in storage for you, there may well be.
+Anything bulky or perishable, for example, often requires specialised storage facilities to keep in good condition.
+If your shipment is held in such a facility, you won’t just have to pay the pending duty to HMRC.
+You’ll also have to pay a storage charge for keeping the goods plus an administrative fee to release them.

 Helpfully, you can query charges that have been levied if you think there has been an error.
-Sometimes, goods can be considered in more than one class of items which may – or may not – mean they are subject to VAT, depending on your point of view.
-Equally, you may wish to return faulty or incorrect items, in which case you might want to claim back the duty you have been charged.
+Sometimes, goods can be considered in more than one class of items.
+This may – or may not – mean they are subject to VAT, depending on your point of view.
+Equally, you may wish to return faulty or incorrect items and thus claim back the duty you have been charged.

-Finally, if you have paid duty but believe you have paid too much, then HMRC is duty bound to hear your case, even if it does not find in your favour.
+Finally, if you paid duty but believe you have paid too much, HMRC is duty-bound to hear your case, even if it does not find in your favour.
 Fill out HMRC’s relevant form in such circumstances.
 The correct one for courier shipments is C285 which can be found on the government’s website.

-Ideally, you will be able to check that the sender completes the correct customs declaration form before they send the goods but this is often impractical given the way international web-based commerce works these days.
+When ordering an item off the internet from abroad, you ideally want to check if the sender completes the customs declaration correctly before shipping.
+Understandably, this is often impractical given the way international web-based commerce works these days.
 There could be language barriers to overcome, too.

-As previously mentioned, you don’t have to pay customs duty on personal gifts worth less than £135.
-However, what would happen if you bought three of the same items, each worth £50, for example?
-The total value of the order would, therefore, be £150 putting it over the limit and subject to customs duty, right?
+As indicated in the second table above, you don’t have to pay customs duty on personal gifts worth less than £135.
+However, what if you bought three of the same items, each worth £50, for example?
+The total order value would, therefore, be £150 making it exceed the limit and subject to customs duty, right?

 Rules For Moving Company and Customs Charges

 It is worth knowing that moving companies cannot use this rule to get around charges.
 Only individuals are allowed to count imports as gifts.
-Bear in mind that this means items for personal use only, so you may have to write a covering letter in your customs declaration if your gift could also be thought of as something that has an industrial use or that could be resold.
+Bear in mind that this means items for personal use only.
+So, you may need to send a cover letter with your customs declaration if your gift could potentially have industrial use or be resold.